asteriosk/web/index.md

 </p>

 <p>
-I work in the broad area of scalable data management; more specifically on data management and analysis, stream processing, systems for scalable AI/ML, and data integration.
+I work in the broad area of scalable data management; more specifically on analytics, stream processing, Cloud computing, transactions and data integration.
 </p>

 <p style="text-align: justify;">